tonyfast/data-science-101-cwe-materials/curriculum/02-materials/lesson.md

 	* [Metacademy](http://www.metacademy.org/list): Quick summary of many machine learning terms, with links to resources for learning more
 	* [Terms in data science defined in one paragraph](https://github.com/rasbt/pattern_classification/blob/master/resources/data_glossary.md)

-### Data Science at GA
+#### Data Science at GA

-At GA we offer a part time and immersive course on data science!

-Some of the topics covered include:
+At GA, we offer part time and immersive courses in data science!
+Some of the topics we cover in our courses include:

-- linear and logistic regression
-- decision trees
+- Statistical analysis & python programming
+- Common supervised & unsupervised learning algorithms
-- natural language processing
+- Natural language processing
+- Time series analysis
+- Applying the data science workflow to real world problems
-- time series analysis, and more!
+- And more!

-However, to qualify for the course you'll need to brush up on some basic statistics and review python syntax fundamentals beforehand.
+To qualify for our courses, you'll want to dig into some basic summary statistics and introdcutory python programming fundamentals beforehand!

 #### Q & A

-> Instructor Note: Encourage the students to share any thoughts or questions before closing the session.
+> Instructor Note: Encourage the students to share any final thoughts or questions.

 ***